awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-identity-based.md

 You can't attach AmazonRedshiftServiceLinkedRolePolicy to your IAM entities\.
 This policy is attached to a service\-linked role that allows Amazon Redshift to access account resources\.
 For more information, see [Using service\-linked roles for Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/using-service-linked-roles.html)\.

+You can find the [AmazonRedshiftServiceLinkedRolePolicy](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonRedshiftServiceLinkedRolePolicy) policy on the IAM console\.

 ## AmazonRedshiftAllCommandsFullAccess<a name="redshift-policy-managed-policies-service-linked-role-commands"></a>

 Grants the ability to use the IAM role created from the Amazon Redshift console and set it as default for the cluster to run the COPY from Amazon S3, UNLOAD, CREATE EXTERNAL SCHEMA, CREATE EXTERNAL FUNCTION, and CREATE MODEL commands\.
 The policy also grants permissions to run SELECT statements for related services, such as Amazon S3, CloudWatch Logs, Amazon SageMaker, or AWS Glue\.

 You can find the [AmazonRedshiftAllCommandsFullAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonRedshiftAllCommandsFullAccess) policy on the IAM console\.

 You can also create your own custom IAM policies to allow permissions for Amazon Redshift API operations and resources\.
-You can attach these custom policies to the IAM users or groups that require those permissions\.
+You can attach these custom policies to the IAM roles or groups that require those permissions\.